-Bills introduced in the 2021 regular session would require employers to make accommodations for breast-feeding and/or pregnant women.
+Two pieces of legislation that would require employers to make accommodations for breastfeeding and/or pregnant women failed to be acted on during the Alabama Legislature’s 2021 regular session.
 Federal law already addresses making those accommodations.

-SB100 by Sen. Tom Whatley, R-Auburn, would require all employers to make reasonable efforts to provide breastfeeding employees with a time and place to express milk in private.
-Under the bill, the unpaid break time each day must be in “a room or other location with access to an electrical outlet in close proximity to the work area, other than toilet stall.”
+Another similar bill introduced in 2021 was never scheduled for a committee hearing.
+SB100 by Sen. Tom Whatley, R-Auburn, would have required all employers to make reasonable efforts to provide breastfeeding employees with a time and place to express milk in private.
+Under the bill, the unpaid break time each day would have been required to be in “a room or other location with access to an electrical outlet in close proximity to the work area, other than toilet stall.”
 Federal law requires employers to provide a nursing mother reasonable break time to express breast milk and provide a place for the employee to express breast milk.
 Employers with fewer than 50 employees are not subject to the federal break time requirement if compliance with the provision would impose an undue hardship.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!